djibril6/AI-Notebook/README.md

 # AI-Notebook
-SOme notebook from my different works in Artificial Intelligence
+SOme notebook from my works in Artificial Intelligence